Gokyo Lake Trek - 13 Days

 • Include push-ups, pull-ups, and resistance band exercises to reduce fatigue.

-Practice Altitude Acclimatisation:
+Practice Altitude Acclimatization:

 High altitudes can trigger altitude sickness if unprepared.
 So for this